 | Track someone else's follows | "Who did they follow recently?" | Any public account | Lookup tools — no login needed (Recent Follow, Dolphin Radar, Follow Spy) |

 | Track your own followers | "Who unfollowed me?
-Is my count growing?" | Your account | Analytics apps — you sign in (FollowMeter, InsTrack) |
+Is my count growing?" | Your account | Your own data export (Unfollow Checker) or a sign-in analytics app (FollowMeter, InsTrack) |

 Know which job you're here for, and the comparison below sorts itself out quickly.